Meier & Frank Building

 The Meier & Frank Building is a fifteen-story, glazed terra cotta building located in downtown Portland, Oregon, across from the northeast corner of Pioneer Courthouse Square.
 The building is the former flagship store and headquarters building for the Meier & Frank department store chain, which was taken over by Macy's in 2006.
-In 2006–2007, the building's lower floors were remodeled into an updated Macy's department store, while the upper floors were renovated in 2008 into a luxury hotel known as The Nines.
-In 2016, Macy's announced that it planned to close the store in spring 2017, and the store closed in April 2017.
+In 2006–2007, the building's lower five floors were remodeled as a Macy's, while the upper eleven floors were renovated in 2008 into a luxury hotel known as The Nines.
+Macy's closed in April 2017 and the lower levels were rebuilt as office space.

 The building site is a full block, bounded by SW Fifth and Sixth Avenues and Morrison and Alder Streets.
 The present building was constructed in stages, starting in 1909 with major expansions occurring in 1915 and 1932.
 It replaced an earlier Meier and Frank store built in 1898.

 History

 The project was the first major commission for prolific Portland architect, A. E. Doyle.
 Although the original commission was an annex to the original building, Doyle took a trip to Chicago with the company's co-founder Sigmund Frank to survey department stores.
 Frank was very impressed with what he saw, and plans for the building changed into a full-block fully modern department store.
 Frank's death in 1910 ended those plans and resulted in the building's construction in piecemeal segments over several decades, which led to anomalous differences between which elevators and stairways reached other floors.
 However, A.E.
 Doyle first used glazed terra-cotta in this building, resulting in later use of it in many other Portland structures by his and other firms.

 The building hosted the corporate headquarters of the Meier & Frank chain.
 After the acquisition of Meier and Frank by May Department Stores in 1966, the chain became a division which was based out of the former corporate offices.

 The interior of the building has been modernized over the years with few interior historic elements remaining.
 However, several notable exceptions to this were the Georgian Room restaurant and seasonal Santaland, both on the 10th floor (highest retail floor in the building).
 The historic Georgian Room had remained virtually unchanged for at least the last 50 years.
 Santaland, which closed after the 2005 Christmas season, was an annual holiday favorite for generations of Portland families.
 Santaland operated a "kiddie"-sized overhead monorail around the ceiling of Santaland; first installed in 1959, it last operated during the 2005 holiday season.
 There was also a holiday model railroad layout and Santa Clauses.
 Pneumatic tubes were used throughout the store to convey messages and money from upper to lower floors and back again.
 The remnants of this system could still be found in some stairwells and back areas.